onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 As this Job launches the first Pod to use the PVC, it will be able to take advantage of the <code>ReadWriteOnce</code> AccessMode and write to the PV.

-Run the Job by executing a command like this:
+Run the Job by executing the command:
 <code>$ kubectl apply -f sdc-stage-libs-job.yaml</code>

 Tail the log of the Job's Pod to see download progress: